 - City heritage staff issued a Report on June 11, 2018 recommending approval of the application.

 - Ottawa's Built Heritage Subcommittee (BHSC) met on June 18 to to consider the application and make recommendations to Planning Committee (PC).
 BHSC unanimously supported a proposed amendment to make the addition “more visually compatible with the existing Château Laurier” (see Motion above).

-- Planning Committee (PC) meets on June 26 to consider BHSC's recommendations and make its own recommendations to the Mayor and Ottawa City Council.
+- Planning Committee (PC) met on June 26, and recommended adoption of BHSC's proposed amendment to the Mayor and Ottawa City Council.